Best Wireless Keyboards iMore 2021

 Best Mechanical Keyboard: VELOCIFIRE Wireless Mechanical Keyboard

 If you are used to the depth of a mechanical keyboard, then the low-profile keys of slimmer keyboards will not satisfy.
 Nice, big, "crunchy" keys populate the VELOCIFIRE Wireless Mechanical Keyboard.
 Not only does this make typing more satisfying, but it can also help you type faster.
-If you've never used a mechanical keyboard before, be aware that the clacking of the keys will be louder than what you're used to.
+If you've never used a mechanical keyboard before, be aware that the keys' clacking will be louder than what you're used to.
 You can charge this keyboard while in use.

 - Satisfying, faster typing experience